UEFA has opened disciplinary proceedings against Mamadou Sakho following his failed drugs test.

-Liverpool played the first leg of their Europa League semi-final at Villarreal last evening.
+Liverpool play the first leg of their Europa League semi-final at Villarreal on Thursday evening.

 Sakho was not on the team's flight on Wednesday lunchtime as it is understood the club and the player have jointly agreed he will remain unavailable for selection during this process.

-Sakho had also been left out of last Saturday’s draw with Newcastle after the anti- doping violation emerged last week.
+Sakho had also been left out of Saturday's draw with Newcastle after the anti-doping violation emerged last week.

 Liverpool have refused to comment on Sakho's situation as allegations relate to the player only and they are unlikely to change this stance until the defender and UEFA have resolved the matter.